MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_update_ml.md

 - For a supported language, click **Select or type a translator** and then select a translator.

 ## Update the learning pathways web part package
-In this step, you upload the learning pathways 4.0 web part to the SharePoint app catalog, and then navigate to the Learning Pathways Administration page to initiate the upgrade process.
+In this step, you upload the learning pathways 4.0 web part to the SharePoint app catalog, and then navigate to the Learning pathways Administration page to initiate the update process.

 ### Upload the web part package
 1. Go to the multilingual share location in Teams and download **customlearning.sppkg** to a local drive on your PC.
 2. If you’re not already signed in, sign into your tenant with a Tenant Admin or Site Collection Admin account.
 3. Click **Admin** > **Show All** > **SharePoint** > **More Features**.